Add-ins for Outlook on mobile devices

-Add-ins now work on Outlook Mobile, using the same APIs available for other Outlook endpoints.
-If you've built an add-in for Outlook already, it's easy to get it working on Outlook Mobile.
+Add-ins now work in Outlook on mobile devices, using the same APIs available for other Outlook endpoints.
+If you've built an add-in for Outlook already, it's easy to get it working on Outlook mobile.

 Outlook mobile add-ins are supported on all Microsoft 365 business accounts and Outlook.com accounts.
 However, support is not currently available on Gmail accounts.

 An example task pane in Outlook on iOS